joaogbcravo/gocdapi/README.rst

 Go is a continuous delivery system - http://www.go.cd/

-The goal of this python library is to be an easy interface for the Go server.
+The goal of this Python library is to be an easy interface for the Go server.

-This project was inspirated in the jenkinsapi library - https://github.com/salimfadhley/jenkinsapi
+This project was inspirated by the jenkinsapi library - https://github.com/salimfadhley/jenkinsapi

 This library can help you:

-* to list Go Agents
+* list Go Agents
-* to enable/disable/delete a Go Agent
+* enable/disable/delete a Go Agent
-* to see a job run history of an Go Agent
+* see the job run history of an Go Agent
-* to list Go Pipelines Groups and their Pipelines
+* list Go Pipelines Groups and their Pipelines
-* to schedule/release lock/pause/unpause a Go Pipeline
+* schedule/release lock/pause/unpause a Go Pipeline
-* to create and delete Go Pipelines from a XML config or delete Go Pipelines
+* create Go Pipelines from a XML config or delete Go Pipelines
-* to create and delete Go Pipelines Groups
+* create and delete Go Pipelines Groups
-* to cancel a Go Stage run or see it's history
+* cancel a Go Pipeline Stage run or see its history

 Python versions
 ---------------

-The project have been tested and working on 2.7
+The project has been tested and working on Python 2.7

 GoCD versions